braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events/nested_objects.md

 ### Liquid templating

-The following Liquid templating examples show how to reference the nested properties saved from the preceding API request and use them in your Liquid messaging.
-Using Liquid and dot notation, traverse the nested data to find the specific node you would like to include in your messages.
+The following Liquid templating examples demonstrate how to reference the nested properties saved from the preceding API request and use them in your Liquid messaging.
+Using Liquid and dot notation, the template will the nested data to find the specific node you want to include in your messages.

 {% tabs %}
 {% tab Music Example %}